First Edition Prologue & Chapters 1-3

 Duncan’s laughter resonated as he good-naturedly slapped Alfred on the back.
 “That was so diverting.
 Lenton, do not let a little thing like a curse trouble you.
-It is nonsense.”
+It’s nonsense.”
 He then peered at Hugh.
 “Gisborne?
-Don’t tell me that you are worried about this curse, too.”
+Don’t tell me you are worried about this curse, too.”

-Hugh gasped in panic.
-“But, my lord, that was a blood curse.
+Hugh crossed himself.
+“My lord, that was a blood curse.
 And not just any blood; he is a descendant of William the Conqueror.”

-Duncan’s merriment now sounded surprisingly brittle and false.
 “A blood curse?
-Only weak-minded peasants believe such superstitions.”
+Only weak-minded peasants believe such superstitions,” responded Duncan.

-“My lord,” Alfred contended, “regardless of whether such a curse holds any power, I fear that we may live to regret this.
-The Blois family is very important, and William’s uncle is the Count of Champagne.
+“My lord,” Alfred contended, “regardless of the curse, I fear we may live to regret this.
+The Blois family is very powerful, and William’s uncle is the Count of Champagne.
 They are closely allied with the French court.”

 Duncan shrugged.
 “Those families are prominent in France.
 Their influence will not affect us in England.
 Stop trembling like an old peasant woman.”
 With steely resolve, Duncan declared, “We must keep an eye on William.
 I’m convinced that his words were intended as a threat to the king.”

 Duncan and Hugh began walking to their tents while Alfred hesitated.
-In the darkening gloom of dusk, he could barely distinguish the blood left by William.
-Alfred shivered despite the humidity and muttered, “We are all cursed, and now our children will bear the burden of our sins.”
+Despite the darkening gloom of dusk, he could still distinguish the blood left by William.
+Alfred shivered in trepidation.

 10 October, 1159, the Gates of Toulouse, Southern France

-Duncan stumbled as he urgently searched the disorderly, muddy camp of King Henry’s army.
-Finally, he found Alfred sitting on a log by his tent and lost in daydreams.
+Duncan stumbled as he searched the disorderly, muddy camp of King Henry’s army.
+At last, he found Alfred sitting on a log by his tent and lost in daydreams.
 Duncan was often frustrated by Alfred’s simplistic, almost childlike, view of the world.
 If he hadn’t been the heir to the Barony of Lenton, Alfred would have made a splendid monk.

-Panting, Duncan yelled, “Lenton, quickly, come with me.”
+Panting, Duncan said, “Lenton, quickly, come with me.”